JianHua-Deng/Jianhua-Deng/README.md

 I'm currently a Computer Science student at **CUNY Hunter College**, with a primary focus on web/software development, though I am always open to exploring new areas of tech.
 Basically, I enjoy writing code and creating things.

 When I'm not wrestling with a rogue semicolon or questioning my life choices in front of a terminal, you can usually find me watching some new anime series, video games, or occasionally practicing my drawing.
+Oh yea and I also enjoy sports like Basketball and Volleyball

 My goal is to become skillful enough in both tech and art to create something in either field that I can one day brag to my future self about.